protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

+> **⚠️ Ambiguous type warning**
+> If you are using VSCode, chances are you might see the editor flagging the
+> lines referring to `PetStore.NFTReceiver` and `PetStore.NFTMinter` types
+> with an "ambiguous type <T> not found".
+Try to reset the running emulator
+> by pressing `Ctrl+C` in the shell where you ran the emulator to interrupt it
+> and run it again with `flow emulator` and on a different shell, don't forget
+> to redeploy the contract with `flow project deploy`.

 The first line of the transaction code imports the `PetStore` contract instance.

 The `transaction` block takes an arbitrary number of named parameters, which will be provided by the calling program (In Flow CLI, JavaScript, Go, or other language).
 These parameters are the only channels for the transaction code to interact with the outside world.